Long-Term Care Insurance – What Is It & Who Needs It?

 A general outlook on long-term care insurance

-Long term care insurance is used to help people pay for care services when they are unable to perform certain acts typically known as activities of daily living (ADLs).
+Long-term care insurance is used to help people pay for long-term care services when they are unable to perform certain acts typically known as activities of daily living (ADLs).
 Typically, as people age into their mid-60’s and beyond, they’re health deteriorates and they will have trouble performing some of the basic activities of daily living like bathing, getting dressed, and eating, among a few others.
-Needing help for these activities of daily living is typically very costly.
-One way you can help offset those costs by using the benefits associated with having a long-term-care insurance policy.
+Needing help with these everyday activities is typically very costly.
+One way you can help offset those costs by using the long-term care benefits associated with having a long-term-care insurance policy.

 Disabilities that require long-term care insurance

-There is no such specific list of disabilities that qualify for long-term care insurance.
+There is no specific list of disabilities and preexisting conditions that qualify for long-term care insurance.
 However, individuals with a medical necessity, cognitive impairment, and/or loss of functional capacity are eligible for long-term care insurance.
 When you’re working with your licensed insurance agent, they will be able to review all of the specifics with you including how to access your benefits of insurance when the time comes.

 - Daily Benefit: To put it simply, this will be the maximum amount that is paid by an insurance company to the policy holder on a particular day.

-- Benefit Period: The minimum period for which you will receive your benefits from an insurance company is called the benefit period.
-Typically, this length of time will range between one year up to unlimited coverage.
-In unlimited coverage, you will be receiving coverage for your entire lifetime.
+- Benefit Period: The period of time for which you will receive your benefits from an insurance company is called the benefit period.
+Typically, this period will range between one year up to the maximum benefit period of unlimited coverage.
+With unlimited coverage, you will be receiving coverage for your entire lifetime.

-- Inflation Protection: You can opt for whether you would like your benefits to inflate or not as time passes by.
+- Inflation Protection: Your policy will not have automatic inflation protection.
+You can opt for whether you would like your benefits to keep pace with inflation or not as time passes by.
 If you don’t want to inflate your benefits, you will always have your principal amount available to you despite rising inflation over the years.